London & Scotland Escape

-- Water is sometimes an added cost at restaurants and you may have to choose between still or sparkling
+- Water is usually an added cost at restaurants and you may have to choose between still or sparkling.

-- The Scottish are extremely friendly people, prepare to make new friends!
+- The Scottish in particular are extremely friendly people, prepare to make new friends!

 - We said it before and we’ll say it again: The weather changes in an instant.
 Expect the unexpected.

 Beef, beer, whiskey, fish.
 These are some of the delicacies in the UK, and you’re more than guaranteed to try all of these staples in multiple forms while on your trip.
 You’ll sample a variety of other local dishes on your trip, but read on for all the tips, tricks, and delicacies you must try.